 Party Survival Tips

-Skip the jump rope: Picture this.
-We’re at bar.
-I turn to you and say “Hey friend, let’s go outside.
-I’m going to soak a rope in gasoline, light it on fire, and then you and some drunk strangers are going to skip rope.”
-You would look at me like I was crazy and tell me to get lost.
-But people on this island do exactly that – they jump over a rope of fire.
-It’s stupid.
-You may be the world’s best jump roper but the drunk guy who decides to join you might not be.
-At my last full moon party I saw a lot of people get burned, and the rope wrapped around one guy’s arm and burn all the skin off.
+You may be the world’s best jump roper, but the drunk guy who decides to join you might not be.
+At my last Full Moon Party, I saw a lot of people get burned.
+The rope wrapped around one guy’s arm and burned all the skin off.
 He had to be rushed to the hospital.
 It was not a pretty scene.
 It’s not how you want to remember your holiday.
 Here’s a tiny example:

-Buckets: They’re deadly!
-One, two, three, passed out on the beach!
-Every full moon, while I eat dinner I see newbies drinking buckets before the sun has even gone down.
+Every full moon while I eat dinner, I see newbies drinking buckets before the sun has even gone down.
 They’re the same people I see passed out on the beach by midnight.
-A few buckets will get you very, very drunk so I have a hard and fast rule that I and other experienced full mooners follow: no buckets before midnight.
+A few buckets will get you very, very drunk, so I have a hard-and-fast rule that I and other experienced full mooners follow: no buckets before midnight.
 If you want to actually see the sunrise, I’d follow it too.
-(Note: The Red Bull sold in Asia contains ephedra.
-This substance is like speed.
-It also negates the effect of the alcohol quickly, keeping you from feeling drunk.
-Be careful and watch your consumption of both liquids.)
+Buckets cost 250–500 THB, depending on what kind of alcohol is in them.

-Hydrate: You are going to be drinking a lot and, even though it is night time, the weather is still hot and humid.
+4. Hydrate – You’re going to be drinking a lot, and even though it’s nighttime, the weather is still hot and humid.
 Drink a lot of water before and during the event!
 It will also help your hangover the next day.

-Stay out of the ocean: It may seem like a good idea to play in the ocean but it’s not.
+6. Stay out of the ocean – It may seem like a good idea to play in the ocean.
+It’s not.
 Not only do you risk drowning (there can be strong waves), but everyone uses the ocean as their personal toilet during the party.
-There’s a reason the water is warm — and it’s not because you are in Thailand.
-Stay sanitary and don’t go in.
+There’s a reason the water is warm, and it’s not because you’re in Thailand.
+Stay sanitary.
+Don’t go in.

-Personal belongings: Theft is rife during the party.
+8. Leave your personal belongings – Theft is rife during the party.
 Bring as little as possible.
 Bring enough money for drinks and your room key.
-You don’t really need anything else.
+You don’t need anything else.

-The Full Moon Party is one of the biggest and most well-known parties in the world.
-The vast majority of travelers in Southeast Asia attend at some point and I have seen people of all ages and nationalities (as well as a few families) here.
-The party is definitely a unique and interesting time but if not done right, it can also be expensive and dangerous.
+The Full Moon Party is one of the biggest and best parties in the world.
+The vast majority of travelers in Southeast Asia attend at some point, and I have seen people of all ages and nationalities (as well as a few families) here.
+The party is definitely a unique and interesting time, but if not done right, it can also be expensive and dangerous.